goodlyrottenapple/calculus-toolbox/_posts/2015-04-24-calculus-encoding.md

 ### Calculus file structure

-A valid calculus description file is a JSON file with these four basic key-value pairs:
+A valid calculus description file is a JSON file with these four basic key-value pairs, the structure of which is documented below:

 ~~~json
 {